NORTHERN NEVADA’S

 What should I bring to my eye exam if I have insurance?

-To ensure a smooth check-in process at Reno Eye Care, please bring your current vision insurance card and a valid photo ID.
+To ensure a smooth check-in process at Reno Eye Care, please bring your current medical insurance card and a valid photo ID.
 If you currently wear glasses or contact lenses, bringing them, along with your current prescription, helps our doctors provide the most accurate assessment of your vision.

 What if my insurance is out-of-network?